This post may contain affiliate links. For more information, read my disclosure policy.

-This easy Swedish Meatball Recipe is a delicious 30-minute dinner.
+Easy Swedish Meatballs with frozen meatballs: a delicious 30-minute dinner!
 Frozen meatballs make it so easy to make, and the quick homemade sauce takes them over the top!
 Serve it with noodles for a cozy, comforting dinner.

 One of our favorite easy dinners to make is Swedish meatballs and noodles, and my recipe is so easy you can make it on a weeknight.